apache/activemq-artemis/docs/user-manual/en/libaio.md

 We use this in our high performance journal if configured to do so, please see [Persistence](persistence.md).

-These are the native libraries distributed by Apache ActiveMQ Artemis:
+This is the native libraries distributed by Apache ActiveMQ Artemis:

--   libActiveMQAIO32.so - x86 32 bits

 -   libActiveMQAIO64.so - x86 64 bits
+-   We used to distributed libActiveMQAIO32.so until early 2017.
+While it's not available on the distribution it should still be possible to compile to a 32 bits environment if needed.

 When using libaio, Apache ActiveMQ Artemis will always try loading these files as long as they are on the [library path](using-server.html#library-path)